shavit2310/BERT-Sentiment-Sentence-Embedding/README.md

    pip install SimCSE
    ```

 3. On RuntimeError: Fail to import faiss.
-If you want to use faiss, install faiss through PyPI.
+If you want to use faiss, install faiss through PyPI.<br/>
-   Now the program continues with brute force search.
+   Now the program continues with brute force search.<br/>
-   Be aware: The search results reliability decreases on brute force search
+   Be aware: The search results reliability decreases on brute force search<br/>

    WARNING: found out that faiss did not well support Nvidia AMPERE GPUs (3090 and A100).